lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

 }
 ```
 * `field`: A required String that represents a field from the Entity or an inputed variable
 * `op`: A required field which must be one of the above enums.
-A better description of this enum, look on [this reference][opid].
+A better description of this enum, look on [this reference](../language_specification/rdbms.html#op).
 It will return the evaluation of the field against rfield using the operation op
 * `value`: A required String that represents a simple value to be used to comparison

 ### $field-check-values